freeradiantbunny.org

 rust and agents

-The Rust programming language does not have a widely recognized agent-based modeling and simulation packages.
-However, Rust's growing popularity and its suitability for simulation and modeling tasks may lead to the development of such packages in the future.
+The Rust programming language enables agent-based modeling.
+The use of simulation packages is.
+Rust's suitability for simulation and modeling tasks may lead to the development of even more interest in this type of crate in the future.

-For now, here are some potential Rust libraries that could be used for implementing agent-based models:
+For now, here are some potential libraries that could be used for implementing agent-based models:

 Rusty-ABM: Rusty-ABM is an experimental project aimed at exploring agent-based modeling concepts in Rust.
 While it may not be a full-fledged library or framework, it could serve as a starting point for developing agent-based models in Rust by providing examples and basic utilities.